Candid and racial equity: doing good in the face of tragedy

-The summer of 2020 saw people across the world gathering to demand racial justice in the wake of George Floyd’s murder.
+The summer of 2020 saw people across the world gathering to demand racial equity and justice in the wake of George Floyd’s murder.
 In this article from our 2020 annual report, DeeDee Dickey, Candid’s vice president of talent, describes how Candid as an organization and Candid employees as individuals responded to these events.

 There’s no doubt 2020 was challenging for each and every one of us.
 In the midst of a global healthcare crisis and its long-term implications, we also faced rising racial tensions surrounding the topic of police brutality, particularly as it relates to Black people.